webino/Webino4NetBeans/README.md

 # Webino plugin for NetBeans IDE

-This plugin add some additional directories to our NetBeans project.
+This plugin adds some additional directories to your NetBeans project.

 Available directory structure with this module: